aryashah-AI/AI-Coaching-App/AI-Coaching-App-Project-Info.md

-# Project Technical & Domain Overview
+# Project Domain and Technical Overview

 This document explains how the Triple Jump Analysis System works: the domain concepts, algorithms, code architecture, and how outputs are produced (annotated video, charts, and a performance report).